Ohshi60/GBCode-Challenge/README.md

 # README

-This is a simple fullstack webapp using React, Firebase-auth, Typescript and Express on the backend
+This is a simple fullstack webapp using React, Firebase-auth, Typescript and Express

 # Installation

 I will assume you are running a unix system

 Requires `Node.JS` to run